hhamjaya/networkx_shortest_path/README.md

 -  Write a scientific report for the project
 -  Use visualization to explain better the results and the data
 -  Submit the code and the report to Moodle

+## Overall feedback
+Excellent visualisation
+Good job on the recommendation of shortest path.